Finding the right tenants

 At KFH, you will deal with an experienced local lettings team who know the area well.
 They will keep you informed on any prospective tenants interested in renting your property and what they thought about your property after the viewing.
 Your lettings team will show prospective tenants around the property on your behalf, making sure it is convenient for you and any current tenants.

 House in Multiple Occupation (HMOs) defines a property where certain conditions apply.
 A standard HMO will occur when three or more people (including children), who do not form one household, occupy a property.

 A mandatory HMO licence will be required when five or more people, who form more than one household, occupy a property.
 A landlord must comply with the conditions of the licence.

-Some local authorities have also introduced additional HMOs licensing.
-Typically this will be for three or more people who form more than one household (as per the standard HMO above) but requirements will vary from local authority to local authority.
-This type of let will require a licence.
-An additional HMO may be required in a certain area of a borough, or may cover the whole borough.
+Many local authorities have also introduced additional HMO licensing schemes.
+Typically, this will be for three or more people who form more than one household (as per the standard HMO above) but requirements will vary from local authority to local authority.
+An additional HMO scheme may operate in a certain area of a borough or may cover the whole borough.

 Licence costs vary considerably and landlords should check with the relevant local authority.

 Find your local branch

 Get in touch with your local KFH branch today to discuss how they can help sell your property.

 Find out how much your property is worth by arranging a valuation.